ramantehlan/blog/content/post/designThinkingMiracleOfInnovation.md

 date: 2018-06-05T04:17:48+05:30
 lastmod: 2018-06-05T04:17:48+05:30
 draft: false
-keywords: []
-description: ""
+description: "Miracle of Innovation"
-tags: ['designThinking']
+tags: ['DesignThinking']
-categories: []
+categories: ["startup"]
 author: "Raman Tehlan"

 # You can also close(false) or open(true) something for this content.
 # P.S. comment can only be closed
-comment: false
+comment: true
-toc: false
+toc: true
-autoCollapseToc: false
+autoCollapseToc: true
-postMetaInFooter: false
+postMetaInFooter: true
 hiddenFromHomePage: false
 # You can also define another contentCopyright. e.g. contentCopyright: "This is another copyright."
-contentCopyright: false
+contentCopyright: ''
 reward: false
 mathjax: false
 mathjaxEnableSingleDollar: false